 Make shure the WiFi credentials are correct.

-When that was done i put the Micro SD card into my Pi and conected the other parts to the Pi and lastly the powerSupply
+When that is done put the Micro SD card / SD card into the Pi and conected the Pi to the powersupply.

 Step 3: 2nd Boot - Update